Gillian Roden was convinced by friends to sign up for a couch to 5km program.

 There is such a sense of community and a real mix of people and abilities – I’ll never be a fast runner but at parkrun it doesn’t matter.

-Jog Belfast and parkrun definitely changed my life, both physically and mentally, and I have met so many new people.
+That event (Jog Belfast) and parkrun definitely changed my life, both physically and mentally, and I have met so many new people.
 I would have completed my 100th parkrun by now if it hadn’t been stopped due to COVID-19 and I look forward to doing it in the future.

 It really is the best way to start the weekend – a walk, a jog, or a run, a chat, and a coffee with friends.